alucchi/Foundations_Deep_Learning_course_HS25/README.md

 ## Preliminary dates for continuous assessments (15% of final grade)
 - CA1: Thursday, 23/10/2025 CA on Approximation and complexity theory
 - CA2: Thursday, 30/10/2025 QA on Optimization
-- CA3: Thursday, 13/11/2025 CA on Optimization Landscape in NN
+- CA3: Thursday, 20/11/2025 CA on Optimization Landscape in NN
-- CA4: Thursday, 20/11/2025 QA on Neural Tangent Kernel
+- CA4: Thursday, 27/11/2025 QA on Architectures
-- CA5: Thursday, 11/12/2025 CA on Generalization bounds I + II
+- CA5: Thursday, 11/12/2025 CA on Neural Tangent Kernel
-- CA6: Thursday, 18/12/2025 QA on Architectures & Regularization
+- CA6: Thursday, 18/12/2025 QA on Generalization bounds I + II

 &nbsp;